Is Diabetes Considered a Disability: BG & Accommodations

 In Public Places: According to the Transportation Security Administration, travelers are allowed to carry their diabetic supplies with them, however, they should clearly declare these items as their diabetes related supplies, e.g., strips, equipment such as; continuous glucose monitoring sensors (CGMs) or blood glucose monitors (BGMs), and even liquids are allowed to be carried.

-Benefits and Protections for Diabetics Under ADA
+Disability Benefits for People with Diabetes Under ADA

 The following are some of the accommodations and benefits for people living with diabetes: